JonQuarfoth/angular-boot-sample/README.md

 Spring Boot code is in the `backend` directory.
 Gradle is used for building and running.
 Provides a REST API for Todo Items and saves to an in-memory database.

+This was developed and tested in Mac OSX, and will likely not work in windows due to dependencies being unavailable.

 ### Gradle tasks (from project root)
 * `./gradlew runJar`: creates and runs a runnable jar including all front and backend code
 * `./gradlew dev --parallel`: runs the frontend and backend development servers (without --parallel, only one will start)